• We are sorry, but NCBI web applications do not support your browser and may not function properly. More information

 Information in the Molecular Genetics and OMIM tables may differ from that elsewhere in the GeneReview: tables may contain more recent information. —ED.

-Table A. Waardenburg Syndrome Type 1: Genes and Databases
+Waardenburg Syndrome Type I: Genes and Databases

-Data are compiled from the following standard references: gene symbol from HGNC; chromosomal locus, locus name, critical region, complementation group from OMIM; protein name from UniProt.
-For a description of databases (Locus Specific, HGMD) to which links are provided, click here.
+Data are compiled from the following standard references: gene from HGNC; chromosome locus from OMIM; protein from UniProt.
+For a description of databases (Locus Specific, HGMD, ClinVar) to which links are provided, click here.

 193500WAARDENBURG SYNDROME, TYPE 1; WS1